 If you are like many of our clients, you may be considering adjusting travel plans for your team in the midst of the concern surrounding COVID-19.
-This will obviously have a big impact on most businesses, which makes it more important than ever to prioritize your team’s quarterly planning session.
+This will obviously have a big impact on most businesses, which makes it more important than ever to prioritize your team’s quarterly planning meeting.
 You’ll need to spend time thinking about the impacts to your team and your business, so even if you are canceling travel, don’t cancel your session!
 This is likely to be the most important virtual strategy session in the history of your company - even if you can't meet face to face.
 You need to be agile to respond to the ever-changing market conditions while creating your 3-5 year strategic plans.

 Here are some tips for having your next quarterly planning session if some (or all) of you team members have to join remotely:

 - Take more frequent breaks.
-In an in person meeting, it’s easier to look away from the screens, stand up when you need to, take a quick coffee or bio break.
+In an in-person meeting, it’s easier to look away from the screens, stand up when you need to, take a quick coffee or bio break.
 Your remote participants need more structured breaks.
 If you need to, remind everyone to stand up, do some stretching, and walk around a little every couple of hours at least.
 This is important for a successful virtual meeting as it will keep the energy up for the team.

 - Mix up the format.
 To keep the team engaged, try some different formats.
 For example, maybe you can break the team up into smaller sub-teams of 2-4 people for some of the exercises (like writing Red-Yellow-Green on Priorities or voting on top Start, Stop, Keep ideas for the quarter).
 Some virtual meeting tools, like Zoom, offer “Breakout Rooms” where you can divide virtual participants into smaller groups for small group discussions, which is like having a virtual planning session within your session, and then share the findings with the full team.
 For the portion of the meeting where the team is working on individual Priorities and Red-Yellow-Green, ask everyone to physically get up and move to a different location to do this individual work.
 Maybe even ask them to print a paper tool and go outside to fill it out.

 If facilitating a remote planning session seems daunting, let us help you!
-Our expert facilitators can lead virtual sessions as well as in-person planning to help your team navigate success in these times.
+Our experts can facilitate virtual strategy sessions as well as in-person planning to help your team navigate success in these times.
 Learn how to facilitate a strategic planning session with this great blog post, or this article on how to prepare for virtual strategic planning.
 Looking for planning tips for an on-site, read the article.

 Rhythm Systems Quarterly Planning Resource Center